Siddharth2808/Ninja-Studio/README.md

 Again a project from Coding Ninjas We b Development Project.
 It was a major project to showcase your css skills.

+It is a front end of music player app.
+Consisting of 2 pages.
+Main aim here is to show css skills.
 Tried to give it a party look.